Atlantic Field Courses

 This Acadia University course is taught entirely on Bon Portage Island (BP), off the southern tip of Nova Scotia.
 A number of different instructors lead the course through discussion relating to specific topics and organisms of interest.
 This course gives hands-on, outdoor experience with plants, invertebrates, and vertebrates in marine pelagic, intertidal, brackish, and terrestrial habitats.

-Contact: Dr. Russell Easy or Dr. Allison Walker
+Contact: Dr. Russell Easy

 The SEASIDE Program provides undergraduates with hands-on training in species identification, sampling, and other practical skills, while studying certain ecosystems or focusing on the biology of algae, plants, insects, sharks, birds, or marine mammals.
 Twenty Biology courses are offered (many cross-listed with Environmental Science, Marine Studies, Geography, and Oceanography) with activities ranging from daily field trips to multi-night outings.